WPManageNinja/wpsocialninja-docs/guide/social-feeds/youtube-feed-settings-social-feeds-wp-social-ninja.md

 **Use Case:** Click this button if your feeds are not showing new videos and you want to force the plugin to fetch the latest content from YouTube immediately.

+### Optimize Image

-### This toggle enables or disables image optimization for your YouTube feeds.
+This toggle enables or disables image optimization for your YouTube feeds.

 > [!NOTE]
 > As the setting explains, if you enable this, your page will load faster.
 However, videos will not play directly in the feed, and carousel posts will only show the first image.